ronakrm/ronakrm.github.io/_drafts/measuring-stuff/measuring-stuff.md

 _Epistemic Status_:
-I've read the main mechanistic interpretability papers, a smattering of the blog posts on the Alignment Forum, and am familiar with mainstream ML interpetability work.
+I've read the main mechanistic interpretability papers, a smattering of the blog posts on the Alignment Forum, and am familiar with mainstream ML interpretability work.
 See the Motivation section for more.

 Audience: You know some ML math basics, like how losses are typically computed.